Encouraging reading and the use of technology for life-long learning and the enhancement of the individual's quality of life.

 On May 1, 2013, the James Foundation gifted the City of St. James with the Memorial Library and all of its contents, as well as a stipend for first year expenses.
 City officials appointed a Library Board, comprised of nine members, who set about finding permanent funding and improving day to day operations at the library.
 The Library is still operating under the direction of the City, following the advisory guidelines created by the Board.
 Due to the hard work and diligence of our Library Board, Friends of the Library and many dedicated volunteers, the library is now supported by a city property tax.

-The image below is of Mrs. Lucy Wortham James, as depicted in a pencil drawing done by renowned American artist John Singer Sargent.
+The image above is of Mrs. Lucy Wortham James, as depicted in a pencil drawing done by renowned American artist John Singer Sargent.
 The original portrait hangs in the library, in a place of honor above the fireplace.